kyanostat/min-info/README.md

 (Written by Tomonari Sei and Keisuke Yano)

-This pape provides R and python codes for minimum information dependence models developed in the following paper:
+This page provides R and python codes for minimum information dependence models developed in the following paper:

 ==========================================================================

-Paper inforation: arXiv:2206.06792
+Paper information: arXiv:2206.06792

 Title: Minimum information dependence modeling

-Authors: Tomonari Sei (The university of Tokyo), Keisuke Yano (The institute of statistical mathematis)
+Authors: Tomonari Sei (The university of Tokyo), Keisuke Yano (The Institute of Statistical Mathematics)

 Abstract: We propose a method of constructing a joint statistical model for mixed-domain data to analyze their dependence.
 Multivariate Gaussian and log-linear models are particular examples of the proposed model.
 It is shown that the functional equation defining the model has a unique solution under fairly weak conditions.
 The model is characterized by two orthogonal sets of parameters: the dependence parameter and the marginal parameter.
 To estimate the dependence parameter, a conditional inference together with a sampling procedure is established and is shown to provide a consistent estimator of the dependence parameter.
 Illustrative examples of data analyses involving penguins and earthquakes are presented.